 Carothers’ writing style is enticing and informal.
 He provides an overview of new ideas and encourages readers to understand them while providing complete details and proofs alongside.
 The book also contains numerous helpful exercises and suggestions for further study.

 Author – H.L.
 Royden

-This book serves as an introductory graduate text which deals with Lebesque integration and measure theory.
-Analysis on the real number line as usually studied at the advanced undergraduate level constitutes only a preliminary understanding of a much larger domain.
+This book serves as an introductory graduate text that deals with Lebesque integration and measure theory.
+Analysis on the real number line as usually studied at the advanced undergraduate level, constitutes only a preliminary understanding of a much larger domain.
 In this book, Royden encourages the reader to return to the subject and relearn it from the most advanced point of view.

 4. Counterexamples in Analysis by Gelbaum